Viktor Ambartsumian: In Armenia

-One of the "modern icons of Armenian pride," Ambartsumian is recognized as the most prominent scientist in 20th century Armenia, and possibly the greatest since the seventh century polymath Anania Shirakatsi.
+After he visited Byurakan for the First Soviet-American Conference on Communication with Extraterrestrial Intelligence in 1971, William H. McNeill wrote that Ambartsumian is a "world famous astronomer and a man of enormous local prestige."
+One of the "modern icons of Armenian pride," Ambartsumian is recognized as the most prominent scientist in 20th century Armenia, and the most important since the seventh century polymath Anania Shirakatsi.
 Fadey Sargsyan, Ambartsumian's successor as President of the Armenian Academy of Sciences, stated in 1998 that he went "beyond the limits of his scientific fields and in his own lifetime [became] a great national figure."

 On 11 October 1994 Armenia's President Levon Ter-Petrosyan awarded Ambartsumian the title of a National Hero of Armenia for his scientific work of international significance, science administration and patriotic activism.
 His official obituary was signed by Armenia's president, government and parliament.

 Tribute

 An asteroid discovered at the Crimean Astrophysical Observatory in 1972 by Tamara Smirnova is named 1905 Ambartsumian.
+Ambartsumian's Knot is a small tidal dwarf galaxy located in NGC 3561 in the constellation Ursa Major.

 In 1998 Ambartsumian's 90th anniversary was celebrated in Armenia; the International Astronomical Union held a symposium at the Byurakan Observatory and the Central Bank of Armenia issued a 100 dram banknote depicting Ambartsumian and the Byurakan Observatory.
-The Byurakan Observatory was officially named after Ambartsumian that year.
+The Byurakan Observatory was officially named after him that year.
 Other things named after Ambartsumian include Chair of General Physics and Astrophysics at Yerevan State University, a street, park, and public school in Yerevan, and the Pedagogical Institute of Vardenis.

 In 2009 a 3.2 m bronze statue of Ambartsumian was unveiled in Yerevan at the park around the Yerevan Observatory in attendance of President Serzh Sargsyan and other officials.
 Busts of Ambartsumian stand at the Byurakan Observatory, the city of Vardenis (1978), and at the central campus of Yerevan State University.

-Viktor Ambartsumian International Prize

-In 2009 President of Armenia Serzh Sargsyan signed a decree to establish an international prize in Ambartsumian's memory.
+In 2009 Armenian President Serzh Sargsyan established an international prize in Ambartsumian's memory.
 It was first awarded in 2010 and is awarded every two years.
 The prize was initially $500,000, but was reduced to $300,000 in 2018.
 It is considered one of the prestigious awards in astronomy and related fields.